- Search The Registry

 On this date in 1992, The United States Supreme Court ruled on the United States v.
 Fordice.

-Many believed it could threaten the continuation of HBCU's, which give unique and valuable opportunities for students to develop their educational and personal potentials.
-There was growing support for the preservation of that role in higher education in Historically Black Colleges and Universities.
+Many believed it could threaten the continuation of HBCUs, which give unique and valuable opportunities for students to develop their educational and personal potential.
+There was growing support for preserving that role in higher education in Historically Black Colleges and Universities.